Hong Kong police reveal alleged plot to bomb train stations and courts - KION546

 The room had been rented since early June, but the lab had only been “recently” set up, he said.
 The suspects had the tools and materials to make triacetone triperoxide (TATP), police said.
 TATP is a powerful high explosive that was used in terrorist atrocities like the 2015 Paris bombings and Brussels attacks in 2016.

 Officers said they found an “operation manual” which allegedly contained plans for an attack in early July.
-Police said the main source of the group’s financial resources was among those arrested and the suspects’ assets have been frozen.
+Police said the main source of the group’s financial resources was among those arrested.

+Authorities said they found about $10,300 in local currency and $1,300 worth of foreign currency, and froze about $77,200 in at least one bank account tied to the suspects.

+The suspects had allegedly scouted two court buildings and were targeting some of the three tunnels that connect Hong Kong Island to the Kowloon Peninsula, some of the city’s most important transport infrastructure.

 Speaking at her weekly news conference ahead of the announcement by the police, Hong Kong Chief Executive Carrie Lam warned of “underground hidden terrorist activities” and urged the public “to join hands to say no to violence.”